-Millions of people drive a great distance by themselves to and from work each day.
-As the cost of gas continues to rise, more and more people are exploring other options for their daily commute.
-Using a public transit service, biking to work and ride sharing are all becoming more and more popular throughout the country.
+I’ve never much cared for carpooling.
+There’s something about the independence of being in a car by myself that I find so appealing.
+Yet given the cost of gas, insurance, parking, and car maintenance, more and more people are exploring other options for their daily commute.
+Using a public transit service, biking to work and ride sharing are all much more popular commuting options.

 Cost and Benefits of Carpooling